Table of Contents

-"When homeowners have a variable interest rate on their home equity line of credit, the rate can change from month to month," says Gorman.
+A homeowners whose equity line of credit has a variable interest rate may see rates change from month to month, as already noted.
 To calculate your interest, add together the benchmark rate and your margin to get your adjusted interest rate.
 Then, multiply your adjusted interest rate by your outstanding HELOC balance to get your total annual interest.
 If you want to see your monthly interest payment, divide the annual interest amount by 12.

 Here a quick summary of common HELOC requirements: